 We have seen warehouse managers and fulfillment centers invest in technology solutions, only to have those solutions become “the” focus of their activities.
 What gets left by the wayside are the human aspects of warehouse management: planning, layout, signage, communication, and so on.
 Technology should be a tool for quickly and easily optimizing one’s layout and operations, not an end-goal in itself.

 In other words, the right technology solution should be almost invisible, working in the background to achieve peak efficiency, and drawing attention only to events that are outside of optimal operating parameters (i.e., exceptions).
-This is the philosophy behind all well-designed and effective warehouse technologies.
+This is the philosophy behind all well-designed and effective warehouse management system technologies.